 The pipes are spigot and socket type.
-When the pipes are to be used for conveying potent water, the inside coating shall not contain any constituent soluble in water or any ingred water, the inside coating shall not contain any which could impart any taste or odour whatsoever to the potable water, after sterilization suitable washing of the main.
+When the pipes are to be used for conveying potent water, the inside coating shall not contain any constituent soluble in water or any ingred water, the inside coating shall not contain any water, the potable water, after sterilization which could impart any taste or odour whatsoever to the potable water, after sterilization suitable washing of the main.